Tai Felton first met Jermaine Lewis, arguably the best wide receiver in Maryland football’s history, in August at a Baltimore Ravens preseason event.

 “I’ve been probably his biggest cheerleader, other than [his] mom, because I always thought Tai had that in him, probably more than he thought himself,” Locksley said.
 “It’s so rewarding to see Tai be able to have this type of year.”

 Felton ranks top-five in program history in receptions, receiving yards and receiving touchdowns.
-With two games left in the regular season, he could breach the 200 yards needed to make the school’s single-season receiving yards record.
+With two games left in the regular season, he’s on pace to move up to second all-time in yardage.
+He’s 200 yards away from the school’s single-season record.

 Teammates and past Maryland wideouts have all raved about Felton’s talent — quarterback Billy Edwards Jr. said he’s “as physically gifted” as a receiver comes.